MichelKrispin/treasure-hunt/README.md

 There are questions which can be written on an admin site and if the stream of questions are correctly answered by a user a pin or password will be presented.

+(Great for someone who should work a little by answering a few questions before receiving the Wifi password)

 ## Up and Running

 ### Environment variables